-They do all of the high-profile tasks at the event (like marshalling, timing, result recording, etc), and all the behind-the-scenes roles like PR and results processing.
+They do all of the high-profile tasks at the event (like marshalling, timing, result recording, etc), and all the behind-the-scenes roles too.

-Whatever you want to do, there's almost certainly a role for you.
+Whatever you want to do, there is a role for you.

 What are our Volunteer Roles?

-The Run Director is in charge of a particular run on a specific day.
+The Run Director is in charge of a particular event on a specific day.